gitnacho/docs/docs/core-concepts/ios-runtime/custom-flags.md

 * `exposeInternalModuleLoader` - expose the internal module loader object to the global space for debugging as `global.Loader`

 ## JSC Options diagnostics

 * `validateOptions` - crash if mis-typed JSC options were passed to the VM
 * `dumpOptions` - dump JSC options (0 = None, 1 = Overridden only, 2 = All, 3 = Verbose)

-> **NOTE:** This section contains only a small portion of the available flags.
+> **Note**: This section contains only a small portion of the available flags.
 For a complete list of all JSC flags, see [JSC_OPTIONS macro definition in Options.h in GitHub](https://github.com/NativeScript/webkit/blob/ios/Source/JavaScriptCore/runtime/Options.h#L115).
 Have in mind that flags marked with `Restricted` cannot be configured in NativeScript because the supplied **JavaScriptCore** is built in **Release** configuration.

 # Explicitly Triggering GC